vedsirdeshmukh/meta-are/docs/foundations/notifications.rst

 **Next Steps**
-    * Keep reading the Foundations guide to learn more about :doc:`universes`.
+    * Keep reading the Foundations guide to learn more about :doc:`scenarios`.